kurtsson/jekyll-multiple-languages-plugin/example/_i18n/en/_posts/2013-12-09-example-post.md

 categories: en posts
 ---

-## Introducing Flex, a Jekyll theme
+## Introducing Flexible-Jekyll, a Jekyll theme

-Flex is a minimalist, responsive theme based on the website, [The Development](https://jekyllthemes.io/theme/flex).
+Flex is a minimalist, responsive theme based on the website, [The Development](https://jekyllthemes.io/theme/flexible-jekyll).

 ## Open Sourced on GitHub